050644zf/ArknightsStoryTextReader/README.md

 Convert arknights story raw data into csv file.

 positional arguments:
-  `path`        The paths of raw story file, separate with space
+  `path`        The filepaths or folder of raw story file, separate with space, if the path is folder path, it will try to convert all .txt files into csv

+## v1.5
+Now automatically link the image and background to the mooncell wiki (doesn't support for earlier event like Grani) Now support folder path, which will convert all .txt file in the folder

 ## v1.4
 Fix some issues